dishydammy/car_prices_prediction/README.md

 The project is organized into the following directories and files:

 - `requirements.txt`: A list of all necessary Python libraries and their versions.
-- `EDA Notebooks/`: Contains notebooks for Exploratory Data Analysis (EDA), where I explored the dataset, visualized key relationships, and handled data cleaning and preprocessing.
-- `Training Notebook/`: Contains the main notebook where the machine learning models were trained, evaluated, and the final model was selected.
+- `car_prices_prediction_notebook/`: The notebooks for Exploratory Data Analysis (EDA), where I explored the dataset, visualized key relationships, and handled data cleaning and preprocessing and where the machine learning models were trained, evaluated, and the final model was selected.

 ## 🔍 Data